scotws/LiaraForth/docs/MANUAL.md

 automatic formatter that is part of the Tinkerer's Assembler.

 TAN provides various advantages over the traditional notation, especially when spotting errors.
-The first stable version of Liara Forth will probably include a version converted to traditional syntax.
+The first stable version of Liara Forth will include a version converted to a traditional syntax.

 ### Assembly with the Tinkerer's Assembler